On the role of initial velocities in pair dispersion in a microfluidic chaotic flow: Methods

-\paragraph*{Lagrangian particle tracking} To construct trajectories, the particle localisation procedure, introduced in \cite{Afik2013}, has to be complemented by a linking algorithm.
+To construct trajectories, the particle localisation procedure, introduced in Ref.~\cite{Afik2015}, has to be complemented by a linking algorithm.
 Here we implemented a kinematic model, in which future positions are inferred from the already linked past positions.
-We used the code accompanying \cite{Kelley2011} as a starting point.
-The algorithm was rewritten in Python \cite{SciPy}, generalised to n-dimensions, the kinematic model modified to account for accelerations as well, a memory feature was added to account for the occasional loss of tracers, and it was optimised for better performance.
+We used the code accompanying Ref.~\cite{Kelley2011} as a starting point.
+The algorithm was rewritten in Python (primarily using SciPy \url{http://www.scipy.org/} \cite{SciPy}), generalised to n-dimensions, the kinematic model modified to account for accelerations as well, a memory feature was added to account for the occasional loss of tracers, and it was optimised for better performance.
 The procedure accounts for the physical process of particles advected by a smooth chaotic flow and for the uncertainties.
-These arise from the chaotic in time nature of the flow (``physical noise'') as well as from localisation and past linking errors (``experimental noise'').
+These arise from the chaotic in time nature of the flow (`physical noise') as well as from localisation and past linking errors (`experimental noise').
 Finally, natural smoothing cubic splines are applied to smooth-out the experimental noise and estimate the velocities and accelerations \cite{Wasserm2007,Ahnert2007}.
-The smoothing parameter is chosen automatically, where Vapnik's measure plays the role of the usual generalised cross-validation , adapted from the Octave splines package \cite{Krakauer2014}.
+The smoothing parameter is chosen automatically, where Vapnik's measure takes the role of the usual generalised cross-validation, adapted from the Octave splines package \cite{Krakauer2014}.
+Links to the corresponding open-source Python code are provided below, under \hyperref[ssec:code_availability]{Code availability}.